-Whenever we issue one share of Class A common stock for cash, the net proceeds will be promptly contributed to Intermediate Holdco and then in turn to QuoteLab, LLC, in exchange for one Class A unit, or transferred to a holder of Class B units in exchange for their Class B unit and a share of our Class B common stock (in which case QuoteLab, LLC will cancel such exchanged Class B unit and issue to Intermediate Holdco one Class A unit).
-If we issue other classes or series of equity securities, we will contribute to Intermediate Holdco, and then in turn to QuoteLab, LLC, the net proceeds we receive in connection with such issuance, and QuoteLab, LLC will issue to Intermediate Holdco an equal number of equity securities with designations, preferences and other rights and terms that are substantially the same as our newly issued equity securities.
-Conversely, if we repurchase any shares of Class A common stock (or equity securities of other classes or series) for cash, QuoteLab, LLC will, immediately prior to our repurchase, redeem an equal number of Class A units (or its equity securities of the corresponding classes or series), upon the same terms and for the same price, as the shares of our Class A common stock (or our equity securities of such other classes or series) that are repurchased.
+Whenever we issue one share of Class A common stock for cash, the net proceeds will be promptly contributed to Intermediate Holdco and then in turn to QL Holdings LLC, in exchange for one Class A-1 unit of QL Holdings LLC.
+Alternatively, from time to time, we may, at our election, transfer the net proceeds of the issuance of shares of Class A common stock to a holder of Class B-1 units of QL Holdings LLC in exchange for their Class B-1 unit and a share of our Class B common stock in order to satisfy our obligations under the Exchange Agreement (in lieu of issuing a share of Class A common stock to such exchanging Class B-1 unitholder).
+However, the Class B-1 unitholders cannot require us to pay cash for their Class B-1 units under the Exchange Agreement.
+In the event we elect to pay cash for a Class B-1 unit, QL Holdings LLC will cancel such exchanged Class B-1 unit and issue to Intermediate Holdco one Class A-1 unit.
+If we issue other classes or series of equity securities, we will contribute to Intermediate Holdco, and then in turn to QL Holdings LLC, the net proceeds we receive in connection with such issuance, and QL Holdings LLC will issue to Intermediate Holdco an equal number of equity securities with designations, preferences and other rights and terms that are substantially the same as our newly issued equity securities.
+Conversely, if we repurchase any shares of Class A common stock (or equity securities of other classes or series) for cash, QL Holdings LLC will, immediately prior to our repurchase, redeem an equal number of Class A-1 units (or its equity securities of the corresponding classes or series), upon the same terms and for the same price, as the shares of our Class A common stock (or our equity securities of such other classes or series) that are repurchased.
 Common units and shares of our common stock will be subject to equivalent stock splits, dividends and reclassifications.

-We will not conduct any business other than the management and ownership of QuoteLab, LLC through our wholly owned subsidiary, Intermediate Holdco, or own any other material assets (other than on a temporary basis), although we may take such actions and own such assets as are necessary to comply with applicable law, including compliance with our responsibilities as a public company under the U.S. federal securities laws, and may incur indebtedness and take other actions if we determine that doing so is in our best interest.
+We will not conduct any business other than the management and ownership of QL Holdings LLC through our wholly owned subsidiary, Intermediate Holdco, or own any other material assets (other than on a temporary basis), although we may take such actions and own such assets as are necessary to comply with applicable law, including compliance with our responsibilities as a public company under the U.S. federal securities laws, and may incur indebtedness and take other actions if we determine that doing so is in our best interest.

-Issuances of Class A and Class B units
+Issuances of Class A-1 and Class B-1 units

-Class A units may be issued only to our wholly owned subsidiary, Intermediate Holdco, as sole managing member of QuoteLab, LLC.
-Class B units may be issued only to persons or entities we permit, which immediately following the completion of this offering, will be Insignia and the Senior Executives, in each case indirectly through QL Holdings LLC.
+Class A-1 units may be issued only to our wholly owned subsidiary, Intermediate Holdco, as sole managing member of QL Holdings LLC.
+Class B-1 units may be issued only to persons or entities we permit, which immediately following the completion of this offering, will be Insignia and the Senior Executives.
 Such issuances shall be made in exchange for cash or other consideration.
-Class B units may not be transferred as Class B units except to certain permitted transferees and in accordance with the restrictions on transfer set forth in the second amended and restated limited liability company agreement of QuoteLab, LLC.
+Class B-1 units may not be transferred as Class B-1 units except to certain permitted transferees and in accordance with the restrictions on transfer set forth in the fourth amended and restated limited liability company agreement of QL Holdings LLC.
 Any such transfer must be accompanied by the transfer of an equal number of shares of our Class B common stock.